malshoff/Slack-Status-Bot/README.md

 ```
 Authorize the Out of Queue Bot and/or have it update your status on your OOQ day manually.
 This is ran automatically every day at 8:30 AM, but can be executed manually.

 ```
 /ooq list
 ```
-List Out of Queue engineers in the #ooq-test channel:
+List Out of Queue engineers in the #ooq-test channel.

 ```